researchCALISTA/academic-kickstart/content/authors/calistacentre/_index.md

 # - Visitors
 ---

-Get researchers together from different disciplinesto study the pulse of the urban landscape acrossultiple temporal scales through a multitude of theories, methods and data sources.
+We aim to get researchers together from different disciplinesto study the pulse of the urban landscape acrossultiple temporal scales through a multitude of theories, methods and data sources.

-Our goals
+# Our goals

-1 To facilitate applied research in regional science with a specific focus on spatio-temporal relationships at an extensive micro-level.
+1. To facilitate applied research in regional science with a specific focus on spatio-temporal relationships at an extensive micro-level.

-2 To promote the use of Big Data methods and the use of combined datasets from a variety of fields in societal research through interdisciplinary cross-pollination.
+2. To promote the use of Big Data methods and the use of combined datasets from a variety of fields in societal research through interdisciplinary cross-pollination.

-3 To study processes of socio-economic characteristics as well as mobility and flows of individuals, ideas, capital, vehicles, etc. with a particular focus on urban processes.
+3. To study processes of socio-economic characteristics as well as mobility and flows of individuals, ideas, capital, vehicles, etc. with a particular focus on urban processes.

-4 To understand the role of different levels of time and space ranging from individual, neighbourhood, urban area to region as well as minutes, hours, days, weeks, months and years.
+4. To understand the role of different levels of time and space ranging from individual, neighbourhood, urban area to region as well as minutes, hours, days, weeks, months and years.

-5 To generate theory, methods and findings that can be applied in society and that is policy relevant
+5. To generate theory, methods and findings that can be applied in society and that is policy relevant